keycloak-customization/mongodb-user-federation/README.md

 ### About:
 It's about a Keycloak SPI for Mongodb users federation.
-With this SPI you can plug-in your mongodb users into Keycloak to be used in the auth flow.
+With this SPI you can plug in your mongodb users into Keycloak to be used in the auth flow.

+### Branches:
+- **main**: It contains the backbone concept but assumes that passwords are stored without hashing
+- **feature/hashed-passwords-check**: This assumes that passwords are stored hashed in your mongodb

 ### Deployment and setup:
 Start by adding your mongodb database name and connection string in the file "**application.properties**", be sure that this database is accessible by the keycloak environment